-9.11.2 Setup
+11.11.2 Setup

-The shuttlexpress module needs read permission on the /dev/hidraw\ device files.
+The shuttlexpress module needs read permission to the /dev/hidraw device files.
 This can be accomplished by adding a file /etc/udev/rules.d/99-shuttlexpress.rules, with the following contents:

+'''

 SUBSYSTEM=="hidraw", ATTRS{idVendor}=="0b33", ATTRS{idProduct}=="0020", MODE="0444"

+'''

+The LinuxCNC Debian package installs an appropriate udev file automatically, but if you are building LinuxCNC from source and are not using the Debian packaging you'll need to install this file by hand.

+shuttlexpress.<DeviceNumber>.button-<ButtonNumber> (bit out)

-- shuttlexpress.
-DeviceNumber>.button-ButtonNumber> (bit out) The ShuttleXpress has five buttons around the outside of the device, numbered 0 through 4.
+The ShuttleXpress has five buttons around the outside of the device, numbered 0 through 4.
 0 is the counter-clockwise-most button, 4 is the clockwise-most button.
+These pins are True (1) when the button is pressed.

+shuttlexpress.<DeviceNumber>.button-<ButtonNumber>-not (bit out)

+These pins have the inverse of the button state, so they're True (1) when the button is not pressed.

+shuttlexpress.<DeviceNumber>.counts (s32 out)

+Accumulated counts from the jog wheel (the inner wheel).

+shuttlexpress.<DeviceNumber>.spring-wheel-s32 (s32 out)

+The current deflection of the spring-wheel (the outer wheel).
+It's 0 at rest, and ranges from -7 at the counter-clockwise extreme to +7 at the clockwise extreme.

+shuttlexpress.<DeviceNumber>.spring-wheel-f (float out)

-These pins are True (1) when the button is pressed. - shuttlexpress.
-DeviceNumber button- ButtonNumber button (bit out) These pins have the inverse of the button state, so they're True (1) when the button is not pressed. - shuttlexpress.<DeviceNumber>.counts (s32 out) Accumulated counts from the jog wheel (the inner wheel). - shuttlexpress.
-DeviceNumber spring-wheel-s32 (s32 out) The current deflection of the spring-wheel (the outer wheel).
-It's 0 at rest, and ranges from -7 at the counter-clockwise extreme to +7 at the clockwise extreme. - shuttlexpress.
-DeviceNumber>.spring-wheel-f (float out) The current deflection of the spring-wheel (the outer wheel).
-It's 0 at rest, -1 at the counter-clockwise extreme, and +1 at the clockwise extreme.
-(The ShuttleXpress device reports the spring-wheel position quantized from -7 to +7, so this pin reports only 15 discrete values in it's range.)
+The current deflection of the spring-wheel (the outer wheel).
+It's 0.0 at rest, -1.0 at the counter-clockwise extreme, and +1.0 at the clockwise extreme.
+(The ShuttleXpress device reports the spring-wheel position as an integer from -7 to +7, so this pin reports only 15 discrete values in it's range.)

-9.12 General Mechatronics Driver
+11.12 General Mechatronics Driver